 Arkansas man arrested after threatening to kill CNN anchor Don Lemon

-On November 6, 2018, the Baxter County Sheriff’s Office in Aransas arrested 39-year-old Benjamin Craig Matthews for allegedly making “terroristic threats” toward CNN employees.
-According to a police report, Matthews is suspected of making more than 40 threatening phone calls to CNN headquarters in Atlanta, Georgia, between October 31 and November 2, 2018.
+On Nov.
+6, 2018, the Baxter County Sheriff's Office in Arkansas arrested 39-year-old Benjamin Craig Matthews for allegedly making "terroristic threats" toward CNN employees.
+According to a police report, Matthews is suspected of making more than 40 threatening phone calls to CNN headquarters in Atlanta, Georgia, between Oct.
+31 and Nov.
+2, 2018.

 In an affidavit, Sgt.
 Brad Hurst of the Baxter County Sheriff’s Office wrote that many of Matthews threats targeted CNN anchor Don Lemon, who is referred to as "DL" in the affidavit.
 In one phone call, Matthews allegedly said, "could I be directed to DL's dead body hanging from a tree?"
 In another call, he allegedly asked, "is DL dead yet, can you help me kill that [redacted]?"